rapid7/insightconnect-workflows/workflows/InsightIDR_MultiCountry_Auth_and_Remediation/help.md

 # Description

-This workflow is designed to respond to InsightIDR's Multi Country Authentication alert by confirming if the user authenticated from more than 2 locations.
-With a flux of VPN loggings,a way to automatically reduce false positives would be to close alerts that have 2 or less locations or automatically respond to alerts with more than 2 locations.
-I this workflow, InsightConnect is responding by disabling the user account associated with more than 2 locations.
+This workflow is designed to respond to InsightIDR's Multi Country Authentication alert by confirming if the user authenticated from more than two locations.
+Due to an influx of VPN logins, the amount of false positive alerts is increasing.
+This workflow will automatically reduce false positives by closing alerts with two or less locations or by automatically responding to alerts with more than two locations.
+If a user account is shown to be associated with two or more locations InsightConnect will respond by disabling the user account.

 # Key Features